arsyad-ah/weather-app/README.md

 # Overall architecture + data flow

-This is the overall architecture of the different components and data flow from API source to the DB and storage.
+Below is the overall architecture of the different components and data flow from API source to the DB and storage.

 The backend has these services/components - `weather`, `traffic`, `datetime`, `location` and `scraper`.